madiali/mips-emulator/notes/C#-to-Java.md

 * Java does not support default values in constructors.
 * Instead, we overload the constructor.
 * One has parameters `size, wordSize`, and the other just has the parameter `size` and sets `wordSize` to 4.
+* Preferably, we should list the default values of parameters in a docstring above the function so we know what the values are if we call it.

 ## Empty constructor